They call it “revolutionary”…

 You also get bonuses for selling bulk packs and moving up in rank, and of course, group volume commission.

-Compensation plan is not bad.
+The compensation plan is not bad.
 It’s not great either.
 It’s pretty middle of the road as far as nutritional MLMs go, but they’ve got some decent bonuses that might tip it in favor of the distributor.

 The product idea is pretty catchy, to be honest.